-- The Crown Estate, which owns the sea bed, has awarded leases for up to 1.6 gigawatts of marine projects in the Pentland Firth and Orkney Waters - potentially enough to power 750,000 households.
+- The Crown Estate, which owns the sea bed, has awarded leases for just over 1.6 gigawatts of marine projects in the Pentland Firth and Orkney Waters - potentially enough to power 750,000 households.

 - The Saltire Prize is the world's largest prize for marine energy innovation.

-- Scotland was the one of the first countries in the world where electricity was harnessed from the water around us.
+- Scotland was the one of the first countries in the world to harness electricity from its waters.
 That legacy is still visible - Scotland's ambitious hydro building programme in the 1950s and 1960s resulted in infrastructure which still produces electricity today.

-- More hydro schemes are in the pipeline and a recent study - The Scottish Hydropower Resource Study - has found that there could be as much economically viable untapped hydropower potential to power a quarter of Scotland's homes.
+- More hydro schemes are in the pipeline and the Scottish Hydropower Resource Study found that there could be as much economically viable untapped hydropower potential to power a quarter of Scotland's homes.

 North Sea oil and gas

-- Since 1964/65, the UK Government has raised approximately £283 billion in direct tax revenue from oil and gas production in the North Sea after adjusting for inflation (2010/11 prices).
+- Since 1976, the UK Government has raised approximately £180 billion in direct tax revenue from oil and gas production.
+Adjusted for inflation, this is equivalent to approximately £300 billion at 2012-13 prices.

 Frequently asked questions